AxisCommunications/docker-acap/README.md

   }
 }
 ```

-Setting the contents of the daemon.json file can be done either by adding it to the source code and rebuilding the application or by ssh:ing into the device with an already installed application.
+Setting the contents of the daemon.json file can be done either by adding it to the source code and
+rebuilding the application or by ssh:ing into the device with an already installed application and updating
+the file.
 In the latter case [developer mode][developermode] is needed, see that documentation for further details.
-Also note that, if the application is running when the file is updated, it needs to be restarted for the change to take effect.
+Also note that, if the application is running when the file is updated, it needs to be restarted for
+the change to take effect.

 #### Loading images onto a device